Shadi-Sadie/medicaid-foreign-born/README.md

-# Paper 1-Medicaid expansion effects on immigrants insurance gain
+# Medicaid expansion effects on immigrants insurance gain

 This repository contains information about my research project on the effect of Medicaid expansion on immigrant insurance coverage.
 I aim to reach two   goals by creating this repository: